Bialomazur/Brutus/README.md

 It's efficient and enables the script to receive output from infected devices
 and send input/commands to them **at the same time**.

+Connected users are given an individual **ID-Number**
+over which they can be adressed in the CLI.

 The Commands currently available to the attacker are:
 <br></br>
 <br></br>